moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 ## Connect MetaMask to your Tanssi EVM Appchain {: #connect-metamask-to-evm-appchain }

-Once you have [MetaMask](https://metamask.io/){target=\_blank} installed and have created or imported an account, you can connect it to your Tanssi EVM Appchain.
+Once you have [MetaMask](https://metamask.io/){target=\_blank} installed and have created or imported an account, you can connect it to your Tanssi EVM appchain.
 To do so, take the following steps:

 1. Click in the upper left network selector menu
 2. Select **Add Network**